Arsenal stumble as soon as pressure hits in Premier League title race

 Arsenal had started so well that it looked like it was going to be a long afternoon for Aston Villa.
 Havertz quickly broke through to have a shot denied, Gabriel Jesus headed just wide, Bukayo Saka seemed to be free on the right every single time.

-The only issue with a long afternoon for Villa is that, without a goal going in to just break it all, it was going to feel an even longer day for Arsenal.
-As tends to happen with such title run-ins, the results of rivals weigh over everything too.
+As tends to happen with such title run-ins, the results of rivals weigh over everything.
 It was hard not to think Liverpool’s shock defeat and City’s ominous form influenced events, especially as the game went on without a goal.

 That weight felt heavier as Saka shot into the side-netting and then, remarkably, Emiliano Martinez saved from point-blank range from Leandro Trossard.